Mariposa School of Skating

-The Mariposa School of Skating, located in Barrie, Ontario, is a major figure skating training center in Canada.
+The Mariposa School of Skating is a figure skating training center in Barrie, Ontario, Canada.

 History

 The school was founded in Orillia, Ontario in 1973 by Doug Leigh and Tom Harrison.
 The school moved to Barrie in 1988 after the Orillia city council refused to allow the building of a new rink on land to be donated to the school by Georgian College.

-The current head coaches at Mariposa are Leigh for singles, Lee Barkell for pairs, and David Islam for ice dancing.
-David Islam and Paul Matheson will become the co-owners in June 2017.
+The head coaches at Mariposa are Leigh for singles, Lee Barkell for pairs, and David Islam for ice dancing.
+Islam and Paul Matheson were scheduled to become the co-owners in June 2017.

-Leigh began a novice skating career, but had to quit at age 16 to finish his schooling.
-However, he had the opportunity of competing in the Junior Championships of Canada in 1966, finishing in second place.
-In 1969 he began his coaching career and since embarking on the Mariposa skating school he has coached at 6 Olympic competitions and 26 World Championships.
-The name "Mariposa", which means "butterfly" in Spanish, refers to author Stephen Leacock's fictional name for Orillia, the school's original home.

-Programs

-The Mariposa School of Skating has many different programs and opportunities such as The Seminar, Summer School (an extension of the seminar), A Cooperative education program for High Performance Athletes, Spring school/Fall school, Canskate programs, and Power skating programs.
-Skaters from Canada, the United States, South Africa, China, Japan, and Europe have attended the events.

-The most popular program is the Summer School program, which is an extension of "the Seminar".
-It usually begins mid-June, and can last from four days to seven weeks of training.
-The seminar contains on-ice program training and other components: